foxwallet/hc.foxwallet.com/docs/create-wallet.md

 # Create & Import Wallet

-Read and check the “FoxWallet terms” first after opening the wallet.
+Read the “FoxWallet terms” if you are opening the wallet for the first time.

 Click “Create wallet”, and set the “Wallet name”, “Password” and “Password reminder” according to the prompts on the page.

-FoxWallet does not store the password, nor retrieve it for you, so please keep it in mind.
+Keep in mind that FoxWallet DOES NOT store the password NOR retrieve it for you.

 After entering all the information, click “Submit”.